 - Action #3 – Do Later are those of low importance and high urgency tasks.
-These are the tasks that which you can park for a while and finished off only when needed or deadline are approaching.
+These are the tasks that you can park for a while and finish off only when needed or deadlines are approaching.

-- Action #4 – Action that doesn’t not need an action which are low importance and low urgency.
-I personally call these as delaying tactics such as chit-chats, browsing social media accounts, anything that distract your focus and divert your attention off from your to-do list.
+- Action #4 – Action that doesn’t need an action that is of low importance and low urgency.
+I personally call these delaying tactics such as chit-chats, browsing social media accounts, and anything that distracts your focus and diverts your attention off from your to-do list.

-I understand that it will take time for you to adjust and master this system.
-However, once you are able to incorporate this ‘priority matrix’ in your work lifestyle, I’ll bet it will be very easy for you to practice well versed Time Management.
+I understand that you will have to learn and adjust to this system.
+However, once you’ve incorporated this priority matrix into your work lifestyle, I’m sure you’ll find it very easy to practice good Time Management.

-52StirsLounge respects your privacy.
-You can manage your subscription or unsubscribe anytime at your convenience.
+52Stirs.com respects your privacy.
+You can manage or unsubscribe from your subscription at any time.